Planning screening programmes

 - Communicate results of the test

-- Follow testing (as required)
+- Follow-up testing/surveillance (as required)

 - Treatment (as required)